Mental health treatments

-Individual therapy can be very beneficial as it provides a non-judgmental, confidential and safe space for people to experience being listened to, accepted and understood.
-Feelings, thoughts and behaviours can be explored.
+Individual therapy can be very beneficial as it provides a non-judgemental, confidential, and safe space for people to experience being listened to, accepted, and understood.
+Feelings, thoughts, and behaviours can be explored.
 An individual’s past and present experiences can then begin to form the basis for new understandings and ways of experiencing themselves internally and in the context of their surroundings.

-Family therapy enables parents and children, or any family member, to meet in a safe, therapeutic and non-judgemental setting to discuss the problems they are facing.
-Family therapy aims to heal and reveal by permitting and encouraging family members to identify and explore differences or dysfunctional patterns of behaviour, together.
+Family therapy enables parents and children, or any family member, to meet in a safe, therapeutic, and non-judgemental setting to discuss the problems they are facing.
+Family therapy aims to heal and reveal by permitting and encouraging family members to identify and explore differences or dysfunctional patterns of behavior, together.